dsyph3r/symblog-docs/docs/validators-and-forms.rst

 .. warning::

-    Be careful if you are using a Version Control System (VCS) like Git for your project, especially if you repository is publicly accessible as your GMail username and password will be committed to the repository and will be available for anybody to see.
+    Be careful if you are using a Version Control System (VCS) like Git for your project, especially if your repository is publicly accessible as your GMail username and password will be committed to the repository and will be available for anybody to see.
 You should make sure the file ``app/config/parameters.ini`` is added to the ignore list of your VCS.
 A common